Level3-REST/site/doc/profiles/data.md

 ### Modify Data

-A Client can use the `PATCH` operation to modify portions of the data in a Data resource.
-The Client must use a patch format supported by the resource (as discovered in the `Accept-Patch` header) and construct a patch payload to submit with the `PATCH` operation.
+A client can use the `PATCH` operation to modify portions of the data in a Data resource.
+The client must use a patch format supported by the resource (as discovered in the `Accept-Patch` header) and construct a patch payload to submit with the `PATCH` operation.
 The client should send a `Content-Type` header indicating the patch format.
 If the resource supports more than one patch media type, it may require this header for disambiguation.

 If the patch cannot be applied successfully, the resource returns `409 Conflict`.
 The client should re-fetch the data resource and rebuild the patch payload.
 If the patch is applicable, but the resulting data values violate business validation rules, the resource sends back `422 Unprocessable Entity`.